Last updated 18 April 2022

-The first human vaccines against viruses were based using weaker or attenuated viruses to generate immunity.
-The smallpox vaccine used cowpox, a poxvirus that was similar enough to smallpox to protect against it but usually didn’t cause serious illness.
+The first human vaccines against viruses were based on using weaker or attenuated viruses to generate immunity, while not giving the recipient of the vaccine the full-blown illness or, preferably, any symptoms at all.
+For example, the smallpox vaccine used cowpox, a poxvirus similar enough to smallpox to protect against it, but usually didn’t cause serious illness.
 Rabies was the first virus attenuated in a lab to create a vaccine for humans.

 The different vaccine types each require different development techniques.
 Each section below addresses one of the vaccine types.

 Attenuated vaccines can be made in several ways.
 Some of the most common methods involve passing the disease-causing virus through a series of cell cultures or animal embryos (typically chick embryos).
 Using chick embryos as an example, the virus is grown in different embryos in a series.
 With each passage, the virus becomes better at replicating in chick cells, but loses its ability to replicate in human cells.
 A virus targeted for use in a vaccine can be grown through—“passaged” through—upwards of 200 different embryos or cell cultures.
 Eventually, the attenuated virus will not replicate well (or at all) in human cells, and can be used in a vaccine.
 All the methods that involve passing a virus through a non-human host produce a version of the virus that can still be recognized by the human immune system, but cannot replicate well in a human host.

 When the resulting vaccine virus is given to a human, it will not replicate enough to cause illness, but will still provoke an immune response that can protect against future infection.